20 Day Trips from Austin for the Perfect Staycation10 Dec Alexander Pfirrmann

 3. Dripping Springs

 Located 25 minutes west of Austin, Dripping Springs is popularly referred to as the gateway to the Texas Hill Country.
-The city is home to Hamilton Pool Preserve, one of the most beautiful natural wonders of the Hill Country.
+This city is home to Hamilton Pool Preserve, one of the natural wonders of the Hill Country.

-Dripping Springs is also an extremely popular wedding destination, and it was named one of the first Dark Sky communities in Texas due to the clarity of its starry night skies.
-Another thing Dripping Springs is known for?
-It's many wineries!
-A day spent visiting Hamilton Pool, enjoying some wineries and stargazing after dark could be a wonderful mini-get-away from Austin.
+Dripping Springs is an extremely popular wedding destination, and it was named one of the first Dark Sky communities in Texas due to the clarity of its starry night skies.
+This city is great for birdwatching!

 4. Round Top

 Round Top is best known for its bi-annual Round Top Antique Show which brings in thousands of antique and HGTV lovers to one of the greatest shows in the state.
-These events showcase everything from jewelry, art, vintage furniture, collectibles, and textiles in large tents.
-People can walk through and "treasure hunt" to their heart's desire.
+These events showcase everything from jewelry, art, vintage furniture, collectibles, and textiles.

-After some serious antiquing there are plenty of places to grab a bite—Round Top prides itself on having big city amenities with a small-town feel.
-This city is a comforting retreat from the bustle of everyday city life!
+Round Top prides themselves on big city amenities with a small-town feel.
+This city is a comforting retreat from the bustle of everyday city life.

-This location is great for daytime swimming trips, but it's also great for overnight camping.
-There are 24 RV spots for camping with water and electricity as well as primitive camping available.
+This location is great for daytime swimming trips and also great for overnight camping.
+There are 24 RV spots for camping with water and electricity.

 This pink granite-filled state park is the perfect place to spend the day.
-There are a plethora of outdoor activities such as volleyball, hiking, taking pictures, or picnicking.
-On the water, families can go tubing, water skiing, scuba diving, etc.
+There is a plethora of outdoor activities such as volleyball, hiking, taking pictures, or picnicking.
+On the water, families can go tubing, water skiiing, scuba diving, etc.

-For those with a bit more of an adventurous streak, you can hike to Devil’s Waterhole, which boasts a swimming hole surrounded by beautiful pink granite rocks and cacti.
+For those with a bit more of an adventurous streak, you can visit Devil’s Waterhole.
 Camp Longhorn, one of the oldest and most popular summer camps in Texas, is originally based on the edge of Inks Lake.

 This charming Texas brewery town is home to one of the state’s proudest exports, Shiner beer, and is located approximately 65 miles northwest of Austin.
 As of 2016, Shiner Bock was the 5th largest craft beer by sale volume in the US.